loathers/garbage-collector/README.md

 > Garbo crashed with error Macro Aborted - Unknown predicate: monsterhpbelow 69?

 If you own Monster Manuel, factoids are required for the relevant monsters that will be encountered by Garbo.
 You can just finish combat manually and resume until these errors go away (up to once per unique monster).

+> Help, I ran garbo and now some of my stuff is missing!

+Garbo will use your consumables and potions if it is deemed profitable to do so.
+Garbo will also deposit certain items into your closet for safe keeping.

+> I was trying to click around the mall/campground/inventory/etc and then Garbo crashed, and now it is behaving strangely!
+Is this a bug?

+Garbo can be very fragile during some particular segments of the run and it is strongly recommended you do not click on anything while it is performing.
+This isn't a bug, Garbo is just pretty complex and the last thing either of us wants is to try looking for a bug that isn't there!
+Go make yourself a sandwich, do some chores, or relax and watch the meat number go up.